gilt/kairos/README.md

 of 500ms after the epoch.

 However, we might want to sync to the user's clock, and tick exactly on the second.
-In this case, syncing can be turned on.
+In this case, syncing can be turned on using the syncsTo option:

     var tf = new KairosFrame({
       beginsAt: 500,